jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 3. The dial's solar noon position now points southward<sup>c</sup>.

 <sup>e</sup> When the sun is north of the equator, you can use a knife blade to
 cast a shadow on the dial as an alignment guide.
+Otherwise, it may be helpful as an extension of the hand.
 {:.tangent .indent}

 #### (when south of the sun's path)